 If a practitioner claims to “cure” autism, run in the other direction.

-If someone claims to be “ARI-certified,” they’re overstating; neither ARI nor any of its progams by any name, has ever had a certification program.
+If someone claims to be “ARI-certified,” they’re overstating; neither ARI nor any of its programs by any name, has ever had a certification program.

 A clinician can have many degrees from respected institutions and still provide poor care; educate yourself so you can recognize high-quality care.

 Familiarize yourself with PubMed, the Federal Government’s online database of published research.
 The papers are generally not written in language that’s easily understood by people outside healthcare professions, but you’ll be able to get a sense of whether or not a particular treatment has good supporting research.
 You can also print research papers (often you have to pay about $25) and bring them to healthcare providers who might not be research-current (a good example is “Recommendations for evaluation and treatment of common gastrointestinal problems in children with ASDs.”
 In addition, you can subscribe to the Autism Research Institute’s quarterly science newsletter (this contains summaries written in plain English, for scientists and non-scientists alike).

-Twice-yearly ARI Conferences keep professionals up-to-date and educate parents to be informed consumers of healthcare for their children on the autism spectrum.
-ARI’s website includes free videos of recent Conference presentations.
+ARI online education programs and events keep professionals up-to-date and educate parents to be informed consumers of healthcare for their children on the autism spectrum.
+ARI’s online education hub includes free videos of recent presentations.

 To help parents select a practitioner who best fits their needs and the needs of their child, several experienced parents formulated the following list of questions.
 (While interviewing a clinician, you might not need or want to ask all of them.)

 - What led you to become a clinician using the ARI approach?
 How do you stay current with emerging treatments?

 - Are your patients required to use special diets such as GF/CF, SCD, low-oxalate, etc.?
 Why, or why not?

 - Approximately how many individuals with autism have you treated?
 What age range?